Doing Business in Vietnam: Complete Guide for 2026

 Trade Agreements And Market Access

-Vietnam is part of one of Asia’s most extensive software development outsourcing networks.
+Vietnam is part of one of Asia’s most extensive free trade agreement networks.
 Membership includes the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, the EU-Vietnam Free Trade Agreement, the Regional Comprehensive Economic Partnership, and the UK-Vietnam FTA.

 These deals lower tariffs, harmonize standards, and open procurement opportunities across major global markets.
 The Ministry of Industry and Trade provides the full list of active agreements and ongoing commitments, making them central to doing business in Vietnam